Syzygium anisatum

-Should not be confused with Clausena anisata, a small tree native to Southeast Asia and Australia.

-Syzygium anisatum, with common names ringwood and aniseed tree, is a rare Australian rainforest tree with an aromatic leaf that has an essential oil profile comparable to true aniseed.
+Syzygium anisatum, with common names ringwood and aniseed tree, is a rare rainforest tree native to New South Wales, Australia.
+The aromatic leaves contain an essential oil profile comparable to true aniseed.

 The leaf from cultivated plantations is used as a bushfood spice and distilled for the essential oil, and is known in the trade as aniseed myrtle or anise myrtle.